hackalot/mirus/README.md

 # Mirus [![Build Status](https://travis-ci.org/joshbeitler/mirus.png?branch=newsrc)](https://travis-ci.org/joshbeitler/mirus)
-Mirus is a new operating system with the aim of trying out new and interesting things, in hopes to get the best combination possible.
-We throw all existing ideas and standards out the window (ie: POSIX, Single UNIX Specification) - and try to see what we can do better.
+Mirus is a new operating system designed on principles created by Plan 9 from Bell Labs.
+Mirus is not a fork or clone of Plan 9, but rather an entirely different operating system that extends the functionality of Plan 9.

 Mirus is designed primarily for higher-performance machines, such as workstations and gaming rigs, and to be used by those of higher technical knowledge.
 We also are trying to implement cluster-based computing and advanced load bearing capabilities.

+A key motivation in the creation of Mirus was to bring many of the powerful concepts created in Plan 9 to a more general audience, and to build upon what was started there.

+Mirus was designed to be elegant and powerful, allowing for tasks that may seem menial on other systems to become easy and fluid.

 ### Core Features
-* Powerful executable format
+* Inspired by Plan 9
+* Fairly POSIX complient
 * Dynamic, node based filesystem
-* Homegrown bootloader
-* Completely designed for AMD64 architecture
 * Forward thinking design
 * Resilient driver framework
 * Fast and lean microkernel
-* Typical OS stuff (gdt, idt, etc.)

-Please note that not all of these features are implemented yet.

 ### Testing
 We do not have bleeding-edge ISO images available currently.
 In order to test drive Mirus, you will need to build it from the source - which is a relatively painless task.
 You will want to clone and build the git tree from the `master` branch.
 Full build instructions are found in the `BUILDING.md` file.